A Black Comedy sheds light on a grave mystery…

 Other possible cast members also considered included Al Pacino, or as Hitchcock called him “Mr Packinow”.
 It’s reported that Hitchcock turned Pacino down after this actor asked for way too much money.
 Karen Black instead teamed up with William Devane – replacing the original actor, Roy Thinnes who still appears in some scenes – and Barbara Harris and Bruce Dern for the Family Plot movie.

 These two actor and actress pairs play on-screen couples and share plotlines only with their on-screen partner for much of this film.
 It’s only forwards the end of this film that we watch these characters in joint scenes, which leads to a jewel of an ending.
-This film a treat as everyone isn’t as they seem the film originally named “Deceit”.
+This film is a treat as everyone isn’t as they seem the film was originally named “Deceit”.

 Spooky supernatural music is heard as a crystal ball reveals the neon green opening credits to this film.
 These set the scene for the supernatural and thriller themes of this story.
-The story set in mid-1970s California, as an apparent spiritualist Madame Blanche Tyler (Barbara Harris) conducts a seance for the rich, elderly Julia Rainbird (Cathleen Nesbitt).
+The story is set in mid-1970s California, as an apparent spiritualist Madame Blanche Tyler (Barbara Harris) conducts a seance for the rich, elderly Julia Rainbird (Cathleen Nesbitt).
 Julia confides in Blanche and tells her of her family secret.

 As Blanche changes her voice and moans and groans over theatrically, she claims she is “talking” to Julia’s deceased sister, Harriet.
-This through a spirit guide called Henry.
+This is through a spirit guide called Henry.
 Julia tells Blanche that she hopes Blanche can discreetly trace Harriet’s illegitimate son.
 Julia had a role in giving this child up for adoption about forty years previously, to avoid a family scandal.

 Julia now hopes to alleviate her guilt and readopt him into the Rainbird family.
 Then she will leave him the family fortune after she passes away.
 She feels that if she finds her long lost nephew, that she can die a happy woman.
 She asks Madame Blanche to find her nephew using her psychic powers, but she insists her story is not to be made public.
 But she doesn’t know who he is, and where to find him.